Back to Resources

 Documents Required for a Free Zone Company Bank Account

-Company documents you will need: your free zone trade license (original and copy), certificate of incorporation or registration from your free zone authority, Memorandum of Association or Articles of Association, shareholder register and ownership structure documentation, board resolution authorizing the account opening and naming signatories, and your lease agreement or workspace contract from the free zone.
+You will need your free zone trade license (original and copy), certificate of incorporation or registration from your free zone authority, Memorandum of Association or Articles of Association, shareholder register and ownership structure documentation, board resolution authorizing the account opening and naming signatories, and your lease agreement or workspace contract from the free zone.

-Personal documents for each shareholder and authorized signatory: passport copy valid for at least 6 months, UAE residency visa page (most banks require this before full account activation), Emirates ID (if already issued), and proof of residential address from both your UAE address and home country address within the last 3 months.
+For each shareholder and authorized signatory, prepare: passport copy valid for at least 6 months, UAE residency visa page (most banks require this before full account activation), Emirates ID (if already issued), and proof of residential address from both your UAE address and home country address within the last 3 months.

 One tip that saves weeks: prepare every document before you approach any bank.
 The most common cause of delays is incomplete paperwork followed by slow back-and-forth with the compliance team.